2003–04 Birmingham City F.C. season: January–February

 With a defence disrupted by injury – midfielder Darren Carter, making his first start of the season, was one of three players used at left back in the first 40 minutes – Birmingham conceded three times to Tottenham Hotspur in the first half.
 Savage's penalty reduced the deficit, but Morrison missed a chance when through on goal, and the match ended 4–1.
 A goal apiece after 16 minutes, Antti Niemi's goalkeeping kept Southampton in the game, but Kenna scored the winner after an exchange of passes with Morrison; it was his second goal in two weeks and third in 8 1/2 years.
 Moments later, Kenna was having his head stitched after a challenge for which David Prutton was sent off.
 At Stamford Bridge, PA Sport's reporter highlighted Birmingham's incredible tenacity, Savage and Clemence "excelling in central midfield as they outplayed, let alone outfought, their far more illustrious opponents" to record another goalless draw with Chelsea, helped by Olivier Tebily's acrobatic clearance off the line after a rare error by Maik Taylor.
 After Newcastle United took a first-half lead at St Andrew's, Birmingham dominated without success.
 They were awarded a free kick in the second minute of stoppage time, which was moved forward 10 yards after a Newcastle player kicked the ball away.
 Cunningham took the free kick, and Stern John slid in to score.

-Taylor made several fine saves, including a "superlative double reflex save from first Macken and then Sibierski", in a goalless draw with Manchester City at Eastlands.
+Taylor made several fine saves, including a "superlative double reflex save from first Macken and then Sibierski", in a goalless draw with Manchester City at the City of Manchester Stadium.
 Johnson had and missed a late chance to win the match for Birmingham, which even Bruce thought would have been a injustice.
 Three days later Birmingham comfortably beat Everton with goals by Johnson, Forssell and Stan Lazaridis: "after collecting a pass from Savage in his own half, the Australian embarked on a speedy, purposeful and unchecked 40 yard run before unleashing a fierce cross-shot into the roof of the net" that earned him the club's Goal of the Season award.
 Birmingham came back from 2–0 down at Villa Park to draw the Second City derby; the equaliser came in the fourth minute of stoppage time when Morrison's shot was parried and Stern John "thrashed the loose ball into the roof of the net".
 It was Christophe Dugarry's final appearance before his contract was cancelled by mutual consent.